lephyrius/zeroscaler/README.md

-# Welcome to your CDK TypeScript Construct Library project
+# Zeroscaler CDK TypeScript Construct Library project

-You should explore the contents of this project.
-It demonstrates a CDK Construct Library that includes a construct (`Zeroscaler`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+Construct (`Zeroscaler`) which contains and deploys a lambda that boots up your Fargate application when there is an incoming request.
+It also monitors

 The construct defines an interface (`ZeroscalerProps`) to configure the visibility timeout of the queue.